stwater20/ryanCTF/README.md

 Everyone is welcome to use,
 If you find an error or need to be corrected, you can submit an issue or pull request.

+Unverified questions are stored in the design or to be verified.
+After successful verification, they will be transferred to the Questions folder as official questions.

+The temp folder is used to store half-designed test questions.

 ### competition
 ---
 These questions will be used in CTF competitions held by me for high school students or beginners, so all questions will be verified and valid.